Study your qualification at the RSPCA in Malaga WA

 Why choose the RSPCA based course?

-- Fast track intensive course – allowing you to gain your qualification within 6 months at a purpose built, fully equipped facility with experienced, trained AVT and RSPCA supervisors
+- Intensive course – allowing you to gain your qualification within 6 months at a purpose built, fully equipped facility with experienced, trained AVT and RSPCA supervisors

 - No stress! - you do not have to find a work placement for the course.
 Your entire practical training is completed at the RSPCA shelter facility in Malaga